The Best Pressure Washers for Outdoor Cleaning

 Nothing says “clean” like a great pressure washing!
 Everything from decks and driveways to patio furniture and window shutters collects dust, dirt, and an occasional dollop of bird poop, growing grimier by the day.
 But a good pressure washing can spray away weeks, months, even years of buildup.

-Read on for a breakdown of the types of pressure washers and the features they offer to determine which is best for you and to find out why we’ve chosen the following four as today’s best picks for common cleaning situations.
+Read on for a breakdown of the types of pressure washers available and the features offered by each, so you can determine which would be best for your purposes.
+From there, continue on to browse our top picks for today.

 - BEST LIGHT-DUTY POWER WASHER: Greenworks 2000 PSI 1.2 GPM Pressure Washer